msrd/msrd.io/README.md

 msrd.io
 =======
-The web site for the Microsoft Regional Directors, a global community of independent Microsoft ambasadors.
+The web site for the Microsoft Regional Directors (MS RD), a global community of independent Microsoft ambasadors.

+The Microsoft Regional Directors program is an elite group of 130 technology professionals recognized worldwide by Microsoft for their leadership, presentation skills, and knowledge of emerging technologies, technology strategy and business.

 [![Build
 Status](https://travis-ci.org/msrd/msrd.io.png)](https://travis-ci.org/msrd/msrd.io)